 fee should be charged.
 Caution should be taken against abuse where registrars

 could get paid twice.
+It was noted

 It was agreed on that the Redemption Grace Period was one of the methods of continuing the domain name.

 Bruce Tonkin offered to produce another draft document following the discussion and the e-mail input.